Which way, Amelia?

 2003 GCT -- Time Aloft 20.05 hr

-Total fuel consumed on arrival overhead Howland, 1,024, landing with 76 gallons in reserve, 2:30 search time available.
+Total fuel consumed on arrival overhead Howland Island, 1,024, landing with 76 gallons in reserve, 2:30 search time available.

-Note: The flight would have already arrived at Howland before the Last Transmission by Amelia Earhart.
-Since the landing did not take place, Alternative #1 must be rejected.
+Note: The flight would have already arrived at Howland before the Last Transmission by Amelia Earhart at 2013 GCT.
+Inasmuch as the landing did not take place, Alternative #1 must be rejected.

 2033 GCT -- Time Aloft 20.55 hr

-The flight reaches the landfall turning point on 157-337 LOP at 1956 GCT, 71 miles north of Howland, requiring about 25 minutes of flying to reach visibility limit of 20 miles.
+Inasmuch as the flight reaches the landfall turning point on 157-337 LOP 71 miles north of Howland, only 2 minutes of flying time are required to reach the visibility limit of 47 miles from Howland at 1,000 ft AGL.

 Note: Radio failures mean that no RDF gathering range is established.{7}

-If the flight continues south, the total fuel consumed on arrival overhead Howland, would be 1,060, landing with 40 gallons in reserve, 1:20 search time available.
+If the flight were to continue south, the total fuel consumed on arrival overhead Howland would be 1,060, landing with 40 gallons in reserve, 1:20 search time available.

 2013 GCT -- Time Aloft 20.22 hr